valboz/VBMicrolensing/docs/C++/LightCurves.md

 Apart from the compactness of the code, some computational advantage of the use of the single-call light curve function emerges with higher order effects, in which some calculations are re-used and not repeated at every function call.

-The full light curve calculation is offered for each physical case (PSPL, ESPL, Binary) with a syntax identical to the example for the PSPL light curve shown explicitly here.
+The full light curve calculation is offered for each physical case (PSPL, ESPL, Binary, Triple) with a syntax identical to the example for the PSPL light curve shown explicitly here.

 [Go to **Parallax**](Parallax.md)